spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.2-HTML-Fundamentals.md

 - **Accessibility principles** that make websites usable for everyone
 - **SEO fundamentals** that help property content rank in search results

-These HTML skills provide the essential foundation for building professional property websites that work well for all users and perform effectively in search engines.
+These HTML skills provide the essential foundation for building professional websites that work well for all users and perform effectively in search engines.

 ## Navigation
 - [← Previous: Module 0.1 - Development Environment Setup](./Module-0.1-Development-Environment-Setup.md)